1953 Ceylonese Hartal: Economic crisis

-The people had been accustomed to there being a subsidy on rice, which was the staple diet of the island.
+The people had been accustomed for a rice subsidy, which was the staple diet of the island.
 Dating back from the rationing during World War II, the rice subsidy was issued for ration cards and over the 1940s had become a basis for the sustenance of the local population.
-The United National Party had promised in the 1952 election campaign to maintain the rice prices at 25 cents a measure.
-Soon after the election the government faced a sudden economic crisis.
-In July 1952 the food subsidies were running at the rate of 300 million rupees, which was a third of the estimated revenue in the planned budget for the coming year.
-Ceylon was depended heavily on rice exports and the global price of rice increased because of the Korean War.
-R. G. Senanayake, Minister of Trade and Commerce negotiated the Ceylon-China Rubber-Rice Pact, a barter systems which allowed Ceylon to trade its rubber for rice from the People's Republic of China without effecting its foreign reserves.
-Although the pact was opposed by J. R. Jayewardene, Finance Minister who was pro-United States which was engaged in bitter fighting with the People's Republic of China in the Korean War, pact came into effect.
-It did not help the government's financial position, with its trade surplus of 345 million rupees in 1951 turning into a trade deficit of 200 million rupees in 1952.
+The United National Party had promised in the 1952 election campaign to maintain the price of rice at 25 cents a measure.
+Soon after the election, the government faced a sudden economic crisis.
+In July 1952, the food subsidies were running at the rate of 300 million rupees, which was a third of the estimated revenue in the planned budget for the coming year.
+Ceylon depended heavily on rice exports and the global price of rice increased because of the Korean War.
+R. G. Senanayake, Minister of Trade and Commerce negotiated the Ceylon-China Rubber-Rice Pact, a barter systems which allowed Ceylon to trade its rubber for rice from the People's Republic of China without affecting its foreign reserves.
+The pact came into effect despite the opposition of the Finance Minister J. R. Jayewardene who was pro-United States which was engaged in bitter fighting with the People's Republic of China in the Korean War.
+However, it did not help the government's financial position, with its trade surplus of 345 million rupees in 1951 turning into a trade deficit of 200 million rupees in 1952.

 Social welfare cuts and the price of rice

-On this backdrop, the government outlined its policy to cut down on food subsidy as it stated that continuing it would ruin the country in its Throne Speech on 7 July 1953.
-It proposed abolished the subsidy on rice, making the ration cards called the Hal potha (rice book) obsolete.
+On this backdrop, the government outlined its policy to cut down the food subsidy and Prime Minister Dudley Senanayake stated that continuing the subsidy would ruin the country during his Throne Speech on 7 July 1953.
+The government proposed to cut the rice subsidy, making the ration cards called the hal potha (rice book) obsolete.
 This effectively increased the price of rice from 25 cents to 70 cents per measure with effect from 20 July.
-The price of sugar increased.
-Other social welfare measures were cut down to save government expenditure.
-Alter on 10 July the free mid-day meal for school children was withdrawn, postal fees and rail fares were increased.
+The price of sugar increased concurrently.
+Other social welfare measures were also cut down to save government expenditure.
+From 10 July onwards, the free mid-day meal for school children was withdrawn, postal fee and railway fares were also increased.